All Episodes

 I guess even worse.

-Political today on global warming, it's McCain versus the GOP.
+Politico today on global warming, it's McCain versus the GOP.

 John McCain's tempestuous relationship with his own party will be on full display when the Senate dives into a major global warming debate next week.

-This is this is Warner Lieberman.
+This is Warner Lieberman.

-The question facing Senate Republicans are they ready to embrace their presidential nominees more liberal ideas for climate change ideas, like a cap and trade system, or will they stick to the conservative hands-off approach to global warming backed by President Bush?
+The question facing Senate Republicans, are they ready to embrace their presidential nominee's more liberal ideas for climate change ideas like a cap and trade system, or will they stick to the conservative hands-off approach to global warming backed by President Bush?

 It's a debate that may very well divide Senate Republicans and show voters yet another fissure in an already beleaguered party.